orasq/ipad-mouseover-effect/README.md

 You can have a preview of the problem on the calendar, where I didn't fix the issue (resizing the window to make the calendar overflow may be necessary).

 ## Credits
-Design by [Kate Zagoruyko](https://dribbble.com/shots/14832717-Website-for-freelancers) - I do not own any rights on this design
+Design by [Kate Zagoruyko](https://dribbble.com/shots/14832717-Website-for-freelancers) - I do not own any rights on this design.